RoqueIsaac/Python-ejercicios/29_Password_Manager_tkinter/readme.md

 ## Introduction

-This GUI will help you to save websites password in a file.
+This GUI will help you to save websites password in a file, you can either type a password or generate it.

 ## Dependencies